camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 ## Changes to Environments

-We strive to support the latest technologies and provide a wide range of supported environments.
+We aim to support the latest technologies and provide a wide range of supported environments.

 ### Context Paths in Spring Boot
 We changed the default Spring Boot context paths to be in line with the deployment on an application server.
 The webapps will be available at `/camunda` (previously `/`) and the REST API at `/engine-rest` (previously `/rest`).

 You can change this path in the configuration file.
-To recreate the old behavior, add the following lines to you `application.yaml`:
+To recreate the old behavior, add the following lines to your `application.yaml`:

 ```yaml
 camunda.bpm.webapp.application-path: '/'
 spring.jersey.application-path: '/rest'
 ```

-Read more about the configuration options in our
+Read more about configuration options in our
 * [Spring Boot Configuration Guide](https://docs.camunda.org/manual/7.13/user-guide/spring-boot-integration/configuration/)
 * [Spring Boot REST API User Guide](https://docs.camunda.org/manual/7.13/user-guide/spring-boot-integration/rest-api/)